Request Free, One-on-one Academic Assessment

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Heber City students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Heber City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Heber City District Curriculum Used in Our In-Home Tutoring Programs

 The mission of the Wasatch County School District is “to prepare confident, competent, literate youth by implementing a focused core curriculum.”
 All schools in the Wasatch County School District are in the process of implementing the Utah Core Standards, a rigorous set of standards in Language Arts, Math, the Sciences, and Social Studies designed to prepare students for higher education or the workforce.

 We currently cover the following Heber City-area school district: Wasatch County School District.